gerald-scharitzer/quantum-computing-vienna/work/post-quantum-cryptography.md

 The Internet Engineering Task Force work group [Limited Additional Mechanisms for PKIX and SMIME (lamps)](https://datatracker.ietf.org/wg/lamps/documents/) specifies ML-KEM and ML-DSA in X.509 certificates for TLS.

 There is a workgroup on [Quantum-safe Security](https://cloudsecurityalliance.org/research/working-groups/quantum-safe-security) at the Cloud Security Alliance.

+The Crypto Forum Research Group (CFRG) of the Internet Engineering Task Force (IETF) defined two [standards for stateful hash-based signature schemes](https://openquantumsafe.org/faq.html#what-is-the-status-of-pq-standardization), XMSS and LMS/HSS.
+[RFC 8391](https://datatracker.ietf.org/doc/html/rfc8391) defines XMSS, but that is a research RFC and not an engineering RFC.

 The Cybersecurity & Infrastructure Security Agency (CISA) of the United States Government runs a [Post-Quantum Cryptography Initiative](https://www.cisa.gov/quantum).